Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 - Add M&M’s.
 Combine well.
 The Monster Cookie Dough will be sticky and thick!

 - Notes -For best results, do not overbake; they will continue to firm up as they cool.
-Let cool to room temperature on the baking sheet until moving them to a wire rack.
+Let them cool to room temperature on the baking sheet before moving to a wire rack.
 Store in an airtight container for up to 3 days.
 Freeze for up to 3 months.

 Tips for the Perfect Chewy Monster Cookies